QR Code Generator for Books: Free Tool

 A QR Code (which stands for Quick Response Code) is a small square image that is scannable using smart devices like your iPhone or Android phone.

-If you are creating the QR Code, it allows you to link to any link on the Internet.
+If you are creating the QR Code, it allows you to link to any website on the Internet.
 You do not necessarily have to own the content.

-It can be anything from a public webpage, to a YouTube video, to even a private webpage that only people with QR Codes can see.
+It can be anything from a public webpage, to your Amazon page, to a YouTube video, to even a private webpage that only people with QR Codes can see.

 With our QR codes generator for authors, you can not only create QR codes that link to your books, but you can also include your author logo or a book cover, to help keep track of what QR codes you have!